keptn/keptn.github.io/content/docs/develop/quality_gates/sli-provider/index.md

 ## Add custom SLI-Provider

-* To create and add your custom SLI-Provider to Keptn, please follow the instructions [here](../../integrations/sli_provider).
+* To create and add your custom SLI-provider to Keptn, please follow the instructions [here](../../integrations/sli_provider).